Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Results

 We repeated a similar analysis by dividing game data in decades.
 These sets of games are subsamples of the sets considered in the section above when establishing the all-time rankings.
 For example, the $1960$s decade of Serie A consists of all games played in the Italian Serie A in the $10$ consecutive seasons ranging from $1960/61$ to $1969/70$.
-We couldn't consider some combinations of league/decade for lack of data, e.g., Ligue 1 in the $1960$s.
+We could not consider some combinations of league/decade for lack of data, e.g., Ligue 1 in the $1960$s.
 For the Bundesliga in the $1960$s, the ranking is established only on the seven seasons at our disposal.
 We remark that the specific choice made here for the selection of the games that contribute to the creation of the networks still favors some coaches with respect to others.
 For example, the $1970$s performance of a coach with career spanning $10$ consecutive seasons from $1965/66$ till $1974/75$ is unavoidably penalized compared to the performance of a coach with a career of identical length but spanning from season $1970/71$ to season $1979/80$.

 With those considerations in mind, we first constructed networks by setting the parameter $\beta =0$, and then evaluated the CoachScore of each coach in the network.
+We remark that the network is constructed at a time $t$ equal to the day of the most recent game in the set, so that all games of the input set $\mathcal{G}$ are aggregated together to form the corresponding network.
 Top coaches by decade are reported in Table~\ref{table:3}.
-Several of the coaches already present in the all-time top $10$ ranking appears here too.
+Several of the coaches already present in the all-time top $10$ ranking appear here too.
 At the continental level, Jupp Heynckes tops the $1980$s ranking, Sir Alex Ferguson is elected as the best coach of the $1990$s and $2000$s, and Pep Guardiola is identified as the best coach of the past decade.

-\subsection{Top coaches of the season}
+\subsubsection{Top coaches of the season}